How To Clean & Maintain A Velux Window

 Fig 9

-We sell a VELUX Repair Kit that is designed to repair blemishes and scratches to a Velux white painted roof window frame.
-The kit contains 220ml of white wood lacquer for VELUX white painted pine roof windows, allowing you to repair most types of frame damage.
-If there is both paint and surface damage, however, you will also need to use a filler.
+The kit contains 220ml of white wood lacquer, allowing you to repair most types of frame damage.
+If there is both paint and surface damage however, you will also need to use a filler.

-The first thing you need to do is apply masking tape to protect the glass.
-Next, use sandpaper to carefully rub back the painted surface and then remove any debris or dust from the sanded surface with a clean, damp cloth.
 Wait for the surface to completely dry and then you can use the paint and a small roller to create a smooth and clean finish.
 Wait for the paint to dry and then apply another coat.
 Once the paint has dried, carefully peel off the masking tape and your window will look as good as new.

-General Maintenance
+General maintenance

 For electric windows, it is recommended that the gas springs and motors are replaced within 10 years after installation of the window as their performance is likely to decline slightly over the years.

-If you live in an area that is susceptible to prolonged cold periods with heavy snowfall you must ensure that you have an adequate drainage system to cope with excess water.
+If you live in an area that is susceptible to prolonged cold periods with heavy snowfall, you must ensure that you have an adequate drainage system to cope with excess water.
 When the temperature begins to rise, your windows will often be one of the first places where the snow and ice will start to melt.
 Don’t forget to clean the flashing around your windows.
 Leaves and other debris should be removed from the flashing once per year to allow excess rainwater to flow freely.

-When you start to notice that condensation is forming on the glazing of your windows, this may be a warning sign that you should ventilate more often.
 Regular ventilation is the most efficient way of preventing condensation from forming on your window glazing.
-To limit the amount of humidity in your house be sure to ventilate regularly by opening your VELUX windows for five minutes, preferably daily.
+To limit the amount of humidity in your house, be sure to ventilate regularly by opening your VELUX windows for five minutes, preferably daily.